finos/rune-dsl/documentation/documentation.rst

    and Event -> primitive -> quantityChange -> after -> contract -> contractualProduct -> economicTerms -> payout -> creditDefaultPayout -> protectionTerms -> notionalAmount -> amount
    and Event -> primitive -> quantityChange -> after -> contract -> contractualProduct -> economicTerms -> payout -> optionPayout -> quantity -> notionalAmount -> amount

-Function Artefacts
+Function Component
 ------------------

-**All function artefacts in Rosetta have been unified** under a single construct called *Function*.
-Functions allow the domain model to represent not just data but also calculations and processes.

-Functions
-^^^^^^^^^
+**In programming languages, a function is a fixed set of logical instructions returning an output** which can be parameterised by a set of inputs (also known as *arguments*).
+A function is *invoked* by specifying a set of values for the inputs and running the instructions accordingly.
+In the Rosetta DSL, this type of component has been unified under a single *function* construct.

+Functions are a fundamental building block to construct and automate industry processes, because the same set of instructions can be executed as many times as required by varying the inputs to generate a different, yet deterministic, result.

+Just like a spreadsheet allows users to define and make use of functions to construct complex logic, the Rosetta DSL allows to model complex processes from reusable function components.
+Typically, complex industry processes are defined by combining simpler sub-processes, where one process's ouput can feed into another process's input.
+Each of those processes and sub-processes are represented by a function.
+Functions can invoke other functions, so they can represent processes made up of sub-processes, sub-sub-processes, and so on.

+Reusing small, modular processes has the following benefits:

+* **Consistency**.
+When a sub-process changes, all processes that use the sub-process benefit from that single change.
+* **Flexibility**.
+A model can represent any process by reusing existing sub-processes.
+There is no need to define each process explicitly, instead, we pick and choose from a set of pre-existing building blocks.

+Function Specification
+^^^^^^^^^^^^^^^^^^^^^^

 Purpose
 """""""

-In programming languages, a function is a block of code which runs when it is called (a.k.a. *invoked*).
-Data can be passed as inputs into a function, which performs a set of actions based on that data and returns an output.
-Functions are then combined as building blocks into processes.

-The primary goal of *Functions* in Rosetta is to standardise computations and processes to reduce friction between technology solutions and increase interoperability.
-For example, the processing of transaction lifecycle events is a key component of the processes used across the financial domain and can be modelled using functions in Rosetta.
+**Function specification components are used to define the processes applicable to a domain model** in the Rosetta DSL.
+The function's inputs and/or output are specified through their *types* (or *enumerations*) in the data model.
+A function specification amounts to standardising the `API <https://en.wikipedia.org/wiki/Application_programming_interface>`_ that implementors should conform to when building the function that supports the corresponding process.
+Standardising those APIs guarantees the integrity, inter-operability and consistency of the automated processes supported by the model.

+The Rosetta DSL offers a restricted set of language features designed to minimise unintentional behaviour, while being unambiguous and understandable by domain experts who are not software engineers.
+The Rosetta DSL is not a *Turing-complete* language: it does not support looping constructs that can fail (e.g. the loop never ends), nor does it natively support concurrency or I/O operations.

+To build the complete processing logic, model implementors are meant to extend the code generated from the Rosetta DSL, which is expressed in a fully featured programming language.
+For instance in Java, a function specification generates an *interface* that needs to be extended to be executable.

 Syntax
 """"""

-Rosetta's function syntax offers a restricted set of language features to minimise unintential behaviour of the code logic.
-It is also designed to be unambiguous and understandable by domain experts who are not software engineers.

-Rosetta is not a *Turing-complete* language: it does not support looping constructs that can fail (e.g. the loop never ends), nor does it natively support concurrency or I/O operations.
-If such features are needed, the implementor is meant to extend the code generated from Rosetta that is expressed in a fully featured programming language, like Java.

-The function syntax specifies:
+The function specification syntax specifies:

 * name, inputs and output (mandatory)
-* definitions
+* description
 * conditions
 * output construction